Scottish Militia Bill

 The Scottish Militia Bill 1708 (known formerly as the Scotch Militia Bill) was a bill that was passed by the House of Commons and House of Lords of the Parliament of Great Britain in early 1708.
 However, on 11 March 1708, Queen Anne withheld royal assent on the advice of her ministers for fear that the proposed militia would be disloyal.
-This was due to the sudden appearance of a Franco-Jacobite invasion fleet en route to Scotland which gave ministers second thoughts, at the last minute, about allowing it to reach the statute books.
-As of 2025, it is the last occasion on which the royal veto has been used in Great Britain or the United Kingdom.
+This was due to the sudden appearance of a Franco-Jacobite invasion fleet en route to Scotland which gave ministers second thoughts at the last minute about allowing it to reach the statute books.
+As of 2026, it is the last occasion on which the royal veto has been used in Great Britain or the United Kingdom.

 Content

 The bill's long title was "A Bill for settling the Militia of that Part of Great Britain called Scotland".
 Its object was to arm the Scottish militia, which had not been recreated at the Restoration.
 This happened as the unification between Scotland and England under the Acts of Union 1707 had been passed.

-On the day the bill was meant to be signed, news came that the French were sailing toward Scotland for the planned invasion of 1708 and there was suspicion that the Scots might be disloyal.
+On the day the bill was meant to be signed, news came that the French were sailing toward Scotland for the planned invasion of 1708 and there was suspicion that a significant portion of the Scottish population might be disloyal.
 Therefore, support for a veto was strong and the Queen refused her royal assent to the bill.